 8 Pipe Rotation and Reciprocation

 The action of rotating and reciprocating the displacement string will break down any gelled mud, at the same time stirring up and suspending settled solids.
-It will also improve the mud displacement in oil rig by reducing fluid channeling, especially in high-angle and extended-reach wells.
-However, rotation and reciprocation may not be possible if the displacement string contains special assemblies, or if the annular BOP or pipe rams are closed for a reverse circulation displacement.
+It will also improve the mud displacement in oil rigs by reducing fluid channeling, especially in high-angle and extended-reach wells.
+However, rotation and reciprocation may not be possible if the displacement string contains special assemblies, or if the annular BOP or pipe BOP rams are closed for a reverse circulation displacement.

 9 Fluid Circulation and Conditioning